 Assuredly you would not normally consider a TV dinner for your wedding reception meal.
 However, Orlando Wedding Planners, Weddings by Kasey, wanted to go all out for this theme.
 So she worked with Two Chicks and a Pot to create a modern day TV dinner.
 Zoom in on the photo on the right below.
 Clearly the TV dinner idea was a hit, the plates are empty.
 Along with the TV trays, the meal consisted of turkey and gravy, garlic mashed potatoes and tender green beans with bacon wrap.
 Obviously a nod to its heritage in the 1970’s microwave.

-Furthermore the theme was pulled together with bright colorful flowers by Posey Blooms and a groovy font on the signs created by Christine Kirby Studios.
-All photos for the 1970’s themed event taken by Mary Fosky Photography
+Furthermore the theme was pulled together with bright colorful flowers by Posey Blooms and a groovy font on the signs created by Kirby & Co Creative.
+All photos for the 1970’s themed event taken by Mary Fosky Photography.

 Contributing wedding vendors to the 1970’s themed wedding idea: Venue-Hourglass Brewing / Catering-Two Chicks and a Pot / Planner-Weddings by Kasey / DJ-iRock Your Party / Decor-Designs by Laconic / Floral-Posey Blooms / Cake-Karina’s Confectionaries / Signage-Christine Kirby Studios.